NuroDev/nuro.dev/data/blog/improving_next_config.md

 ---

 One of the second features that I think would have the biggest & best impact on Next.js would be an all new plugins system.

-Currently Next.js does KIND OF support plugins but not anything properly.
-As far as I can tell it currently involves nesting a lot of functions that each return an updated Next config object.
+Currently Next.js does provide a plugin system of sorts but is, as far as I can tell, community made & managed by nesting functions that return an updated Next.js configuration object.
 Not so pretty.

 In an indeal world an all new plugins system could make it even easier to bootstap & customize a Next.js project with your favourite tools in a matter of minutes, not hours like it does today.